secretin/secretin-lib/README.md

 * *getSecret* takes `secretId` and returns the decrypted corresponding secret.
 * *deleteSecret* takes `secretId` and deletes this secret.
 If `secretId` is a folder, deletes every child secret.
 * *activateTotp* takes `seed` and activates double authentication based on google authenticator TOTP.
+* *deactivateTotp* de-activates double authentication based on google authenticator TOTP.
-* *activateShortpass* takes `shortPass` and `deviceName` and activates double authentication based on the device.
+* *activateShortLogin* takes `shortPass` and `deviceName` and activates double authentication based on the device.
+* *deactivateShortLogin* de-activates double authentication based on the device.
 * *shortLogin* takes `shortPass` and returns user information if done from same device as `activateShortpass`.
-* *canITryShortpass* checks if double authentication based on device is possible.
+* *canITryShortLogin* checks if double authentication based on device is possible.